cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .language-cpp}

-There is three thing to do:
+You have to do three things:

 1. Edit `int useScheme` value to current analysis.